realricos/rico_commands/README.md

-# Information
+# Rico Commands

-This is a simple commands script for those who uses qb-core as framework for their servers.
+This scripts contains a set of simple commands for users of the qb-core framework for their servers.

-The following functions with script is :
+## Commands

+The following commands are included in this script:

-`/goto id    -- Which makes it easy for staff to teleport to a specific playerid.
+- `/goto id` - Allows staff to teleport to a specific player ID.

-/bring id   --  Which makes it easy for staff to teleport someone to themselves.
+- `/bring id` - Allows staff to teleport a player to themselves.

-/noclip     -- This command has been customized with a realistic noclip functions to look similar in what you see in the daily swedish FiveM Servers.

-/toggle id  -- This command has been made for those who want their staff to not use txAdmin Show ID.
+- `/noclip` - Provides a realistic noclip function similar to those seen in Swedish FiveM servers.
-                A cool feature is when the player talks the name switches colour to green when they talk and switches back to normal when not talking.
+- `/toggle id` - Allows staff to toggle the visibility of player IDs without using txAdmin Show ID.
+When the player talks, their name switches to green and reverts to normal when not talking.

-/spawnveh   -- With the support of quasar vehiclekeys system, you could spawn a car with the license plate : ADMIN and key will be given to player. it supports also servers with vehiclekeys as an item.
+- `/spawnveh` - Spawns a car with the license plate "ADMIN" and gives the key to the player.
+This command supports servers using the Quasar vehicle keys system.
+To enable support for `qs-vehiclekeys`, uncomment line 9 in `fxmanifest.lua`.
-             ....
-If you want it to work with qs-vehiclekeys find the fxmanifest.lua and uncomment line 9.`

-## Changing ? ##
+## Customization

-You can change the commands to your liking and also add things if you want to it.
+You can modify the commands to suit your needs and add additional functionality as desired.

-## PSSTTT ##
+## Contact

-Reach out to me on discord : realricos
+For support or inquiries, reach out to me on Discord: `realricos`

-## IMPORTANT ##
+## Important Notice

-DON'T RESELL THIS Script because it's free.
+This script is free.
+Do not resell it.